-- Two 2-pocket folders, one WITH brads and one WITHOUT brads (I grabbed some last night at Walmart for 15-cents each, but many stores will be offering 1-cent or 5-cent deals coming up in the back to school sales too!)
+- Two 2-pocket folders, one WITH brads and one WITHOUT brads (make sure to check the back to school sales too in the fall!)

 - Labels to label the pockets (see below for some I already have made up for you!)

 1. Take the folder that does NOT have the brads, and turn it inside out so the pockets are on the outside.